Monday, 28 December 2015

 Marginal Cost

-Marginal cost is the amount of extra expenditure incurred per addition of one unit of extra product.
+Marginal cost is the extra amount of expenditure incurred for the addition of one unit of extra product.

 Explicit Cost